top of page

 A BRIEF HISTORY

-The project began when class of 2017 student Harry Yeates expressed a desire to photograph performance poet John Cooper Clarke (JCC) as part of his final major project.
-JCC was due to perform at the Albert Hall in Manchester and a hastily arranged one-to-one the morning after the show saw Harry photograph JCC under Blackfriars Bridge next to his life-sized stencil by the artist Stewy.
-The experience was such a positive one for Harry and his final project work grabbed the plaudits at the college’s end of year show.
+The project began when Class of 2017 student Harry Yeates set out to photograph performance poet John Cooper Clarke as part of his final major project.
+With Clarke scheduled to perform at the Albert Hall, a last-minute one-to-one meeting was arranged for the morning after the show.
+Harry photographed him beneath Blackfriars Bridge, beside a life-sized stencil created by artist Stewy.

 JCC1.jpg